-After spending eight years in the Colonial Athletic Association (CAA), Georgia State becomes a full member of the Sun Belt Conference on July 1, 2013.
-It began its transition with 10 individual sport teams in the Sun Belt Conference in 2012.
+After spending eight years in the Colonial Athletic Association (CAA), Georgia State became a full member of the Sun Belt Conference on July 1, 2013.
+It began its transition with 10 individual sports teams in the Sun Belt Conference in 2012.

 |Georgia State’s men’s teams were part of the Trans America Athletic Conference (TAAC) from 1983 to 2005, spending 21 years in the league before joining the CAA.
 The TAAC changed its named to Atlantic Sun (A-Sun) in July 2001.

 Prior to that, Georgia State competed five years as an inaugural member of the then-six-team Sun Belt Conference after being an independent for more than a decade after starting the athletics program.